browserengineering/book/book/chrome.md

 get a little lost and forget what web page you're looking at.
 Browsers solve this issue with an address bar that shows the URL.
 Let's implement a little address bar ourselves.
-The URL it shows is the URL for the currently-active tab:
+The URL it shows is the one for the currently-active tab:

 ``` {.python}
 class Browser: